CUSTOMER ANALYTICS2025-10-31

 Challenges On The Way

-Delivering a personalized customer experience at scale revolves around the classic journalism tactic of gathering information – the 5Ws and 1H, i.e. Who, What, Where, When, Why, and How.
+Delivering a personalized customer experience at scale revolves around the classic journalism tactic of gathering information – the 5Ws and 1H, i.e., Who, What, Where, When, Why, and How.

 Here are some of the biggest hurdles in the path of personalization at scale:

-Data in silos: If the raw data around a customer resides in individual containers and are never brought together as a “single source of truth”, forget personalization at scale, even personalization efforts will be hampered.
+Data in silos: If the raw data around a customer resides in individual containers and is never brought together as a “single source of truth”, forget personalization at scale, even personalization efforts will be hampered.

-According to the McKinsey team, “content must be broken into modular components, for mixing and matching in dynamically populated templates to be delivered in multiple-form factors on the fly.
+According to the McKinsey team, “content must be broken into modular components, for mixing and matching in dynamically populated templates to be delivered in multiple form factors on the fly.

-Eg: If a customer has viewed a product in an email, thus showing interest, he/she should be “offered” the same on the social media channel they are using.
+E.g., if a customer has viewed a product in an email, thus showing interest, he/she should be “offered” the same on the social media channel they are using.
 Delivery also must be trigger-based, and the triggers need to be put into place after careful consideration, based on the patterns unveiled by machine learning models from a customer’s shopping habits.